cderickson/MTGO-Tracker/README.md

 <br><br>

 ## Complete your dataset
-Use the **<a href=https://github.com/cderickson/MTGO-Tracker/wiki/Data-Cleaning-Methods>Data Cleaning</a>** methods described in the <b><a href=https://github.com/cderickson/MTGO-Tracker/wiki>Wiki</a></b> to fill in information for attributes that did not import automatically.
+Use the **<a href=https://github.com/cderickson/MTGO-Tracker/wiki/Data-Cleaning-Methods>Data Cleaning</a>** methods described in the <b><a href=https://github.com/cderickson/MTGO-Tracker/wiki>Wiki</a></b> to fill in information for attributes that do not import automatically.
 Records can also be revised manually.
 <br><br>

 ## Continue importing data as you play more matches on MTGO!